awulkiew/test-tuple_vector/README.md

     tuple_vector<>::operator[]

-returns

-    std::tuple<T1&, T2&, T3&, ...>

-which is convertible to value_type.
+returns a wrapper around `std::tuple<>` containing l-value references.

 A compiler supporting C++11 is required to compile this code.

 The data locality and access pattern is extremely important nowadays.
 In the case of std::vector&lt;std::tuple> it's not important how many operations are performed (to some extent) because the CPU is mainly waiting for the next chunk of data.